About This Episode

 Yara Hawari 0:23

-This is Rethinking Palestine, a podcast from Al-Shabaka the Palestinian Policy Network.
+This is Rethinking Palestine, a podcast from Al-Shabaka, the Palestinian Policy Network.
 We are a virtual think tank that aims to foster public debate on Palestinian human rights and self-determination.
 We draw upon the vast knowledge and experience of the Palestinian people, whether in Palestine or in exile, to put forward strong and diverse Palestinian policy voices.
+In this podcast, we will be bringing these voices to you so that you can listen to Palestinians sharing their analysis wherever you are in the world.

-Football or soccer is by far the most popular sport in the world, and its matches and competitions bring people together and push people apart in ways unrivaled by other sports.
-In this episode, we are taking a look at football in Palestine and the wider region, a timely topic because the World Cup in Qatar has officially begun this last month following years of controversy.
+Football — or soccer — is by far the most popular sport in the world, and its matches and competitions bring people together and push people apart in ways unrivaled by other sports.
+In this episode, we are taking a look at football in Palestine and the wider region — a timely topic because the World Cup in Qatar has officially begun this last month following years of controversy.

 Abdullah Al-Arian 2:24